ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The Leader distributes the shares to the Helper and orchestrates the process of verifying them (see {{validating-inputs}}) and assembling them into a final aggregate result for the Collector.
+Depending on the VDAF, it may be possible to incrementally process each report as it is uploaded, or it may be necessary to wait until the Collector transmits a collection request before processing can begin.

 ## Validating Measurements {#validating-inputs}